raphaelfuchter/DaddyLive-m3u/README.md

 Adult channels have been omitted <sub>(you gooners)</sub>.

+**These scripts were made with linux commands in mind so in order for them to work properly, you either need to be running Linux or Windows Subsystem for Linux (WSL).**

 # Instructions
 Choose somewhere you wanna save these files, cd into that directory in terminal, and clone the project.